I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

-The Manuscript Wish List was introduced to me by a professor while taking a Creative Writing Workshop class.
-She brought it up as a Twitter hashtag that writers can use to find tweets from agents calling out specific wish list items to authors.
-By plugging in the #MSWL on Twitter, a slew of Tweets appeared from various agents looking for specific novel pitches.
+The Manuscript Wish List was introduced to me by a professor in a Creative Writing Workshop class.
+She mentioned a Twitter hashtag that writers can use to find tweets from agents calling out specific wishlist items to authors.
+By typing #MSWL into the serach bar on Twitter, a slew of Tweets appears from various agents looking for specific novel pitches.

-Afterwards, I found the following website: http://www.manuscriptwishlist.com/.
-There, I typed "middle grade" into their search box, and it brought up a long list of agents from various agencies looking for middle grade submissions.
+There's also the Manuscript Wishlist website.
+Type your genre into the search box on the website, and it brings up a long list of agents from various agencies looking for middle grade submissions.
 Each agent has their own profile page with details about the types of submissions they are seeking and for which company.